wandyezj/wandyezj.github.io/writing/sketch.md

 it's important to cut down on data transfer on the client and server optional collaboration and syncing on the same sketch

+Widgets on a canvas

+Any conceivable API available

 ## API

 ## Programming